PaulaApleviczHenriques/deep-learning-pedestrian-attributes/README.md

-# deep-learning-pedestrian-attributes
-Multi-attribute classification of pedestrians using Deep Learning.
-Implements and compares CNN architectures (ResNet18, EfficientNetB0, MobileNetV2) and Vision Transformers for recognizing clothing colors, gender, bag and hat presence.
-Computer Science Bachelor's thesis project.

-Pedestrian Attribute Recognition with Deep Learning
+# Pedestrian Attribute Recognition with Deep Learning

-This project summary is available in two languages:
+**This project summary is available in two languages:**
 🇧🇷 Experiência em português
 🇺🇸 Experience in English

-Summary
+---

+##Summary

 For my Computer Science Bachelor's thesis, I tackled the challenge of building and evaluating deep learning models for pedestrian attribute recognition using the PAR2025 dataset with over 105,000 images.